 The barometric pressure setting is displayed below the Altimeter in inches of mercury (in Hg) or hectopascals (hPa).
 Adjusting the altimeter barometric setting creates discontinuities in VNV vertical deviation, moving the descent path.
 For large adjustments, it may take several minutes for the aircraft to re-establish on the descent path.
 If the change is made while nearing a waypoint with a VNV Target Altitude, the aircraft may not re-establish on the descent path in time to meet the vertical constraint.

 Selecting the altimeter barometric pressure setting:

 Turn the BARO Knob to select the desired setting.

-Selecting standard barometric pressure:
+Selecting standard barometric pressure (STD BARO):

-Press the BARO Knob to select standard pressure; STD BARO is displayed in barometric setting box.
+Press the BARO Knob to select standard pressure.